dahymond/femme_bloc/README.md

 # README
-This is a powerful Content Management System built on Rails
+This is a powerful Content Management System built on Rails.